splunk/splunk-connect-for-snmp/docs/configuration/configuring-profiles.md

 4. `negate_operation + in` - value gathered from `field` is NOT equal to any of the elements provided in `value`
 5. `negate_operation + regex` - value gathered from `field` is NOT matching the pattern provided in `value`.

 The `field` parameter in `conditions` must fulfill the pattern `MIB-family.field`.
-Fields must represent textual value (metric value).
+The field must represent a textual value (rather than a metric one).
 See [snmp data format](snmp-data-format.md) for more information.

 You have to explicitly define `varBinds` (not only the MIB family but also the field to poll).
 See the following **incorrect** example: